hashicorp-education/learn-vault-raft/README.md

 # learn-vault-raft

-Terraform configuration and scripts used by Vault tutorials covering Raft storage
+Terraform configuration and scripts used by Vault tutorials which cover Raft storage.